 - Inflation (CPI):

 - FDI Inflow:

-Vanuatu’s economic freedom score is 69.5, making its economy the 36th freest in the 2018 Index.
-Its overall score has increased by 2.1 points, with significant improvements in judicial effectiveness and government integrity outpacing lower scores for the government spending and fiscal health indicators.
-Vanuatu is ranked 10th among 43 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.
+Vanuatu’s economic freedom score is 56.4, making its economy the 116th freest in the 2019 Index.
+Its overall score has decreased by 13.1 points because of a nearly total collapse in fiscal health and sharply lower scores for government spending, government integrity, judicial effectiveness, and trade freedom.
+Vanuatu is ranked 26th among 43 countries in the Asia–Pacific region, and its overall score is now below the regional and world averages.

 Waves of colonizers migrated to the South Pacific’s New Hebrides archipelago in the millennia preceding European colonization in the 18th century.
-The Republic of Vanuatu achieved independence from joint British–French administration in 1980 and today is a parliamentary democracy divided between its English-speaking and French-speaking citizens.
-Charlot Salwai of the Reunification of Movements for Change became prime minister in 2016 following snap elections called after 14 members of parliament were convicted of bribery.
+The Republic of Vanuatu won independence from joint British–French administration in 1980 and is now a parliamentary democracy divided between its English-speaking and French-speaking citizens.
+Charlot Salwai of the Reunification of Movements for Change (RMC) became prime minister in 2016 following snap elections called after 14 members of parliament were convicted of bribery.
 Vanuatu is heavily dependent on agriculture, particularly subsistence farming, and tourism, which comprises 40 percent of the economy.
 The majority of reconstruction work to recover from 2015’s destructive Cyclone Pam, which had a devastating impact on tourism, Vanuatu was struck by the Category 5 Cyclone Harold in April 2020.

 Vanuatu imposes no individual or corporate income tax.
 Taxes include a value-added tax and import duties.
-The overall tax burden equals 17.4 percent of total domestic income.
-Over the past three years, government spending has amounted to 26.8 percent of total output (GDP), and budget deficits have averaged 0.2 percent of GDP.
-Public debt is equivalent to 31.3 percent of GDP.
+The overall tax burden equals 16.3 percent of total domestic income.
+Over the past three years, government spending has amounted to 39.1 percent of the country’s output (GDP), and budget deficits have averaged 7.7 percent of GDP.
+Public debt is equivalent to 48.4 percent of GDP.